What is a CASA Volunteer?

 How do I get information about the case?

-In addition to speaking with the child, you will also talk with other people in the child's life such as parents, foster parents, other family members, social workers, school officials, health providers, and others who may have pertinent knowledge about the child and the case.
+In addition to speaking with the child, you will talk with other adults in the child's life such as parents, foster parents, other family members, social workers, school officials, health providers, and others who may have knowledge about the child and the case.
 You will have access to the child's school, medical, caseworker reports, and other documents so you can better understand your child and what they have been through.

 Do I, as a CASA Volunteer, have the legal right to do these things?